wallarm/product-documentation/docs/4.6/fast/en/qsg/deployment.md

 This chapter will guide you through the process of installation and initial configuration of the FAST node.
 Upon completion of all necessary steps, you will have an operating FAST node.
 It will be listening on `localhost:8080`, ready to proxy HTTP and HTTPS requests to the [Google Gruyere][link-https-google-gruyere] application.
 The node will be installed on your machine along with the Mozilla Firefox browser.

->   #### Info:: Note on the browser to use
+!!! info "Note on the browser to use"
->
->   It is suggested in the guide that you use the Mozilla Firefox browser.
+    It is suggested in the guide that you use the Mozilla Firefox browser.
 However, it is possible to use any browser of your choice, provided that you successfully configured it to send all the HTTP and HTTPS traffic to the FAST node.

 ![FAST node deployment scheme in use][img-qsg-deployment-scheme]